DomParfitt/generator-simple-ts/README.md

 ***8. Github user***

 The Github username to use in generating the repository URL.
 Only prompts when the option to initialise a git repository was selected.
-Generates a URL in the form:
+Generates a URL in the form in the `package.json`:
 ```
 https://github.com/<github-user>/<project-name>.git
 ```